CBshmear/big-ole-3/README.md

 When you click on the link above you will be taken to our home page where you can see a list of National Parks and their descriptions.

-Once there you have the ability to create a profile page and login.
-Once logged in you can then search for and add National Parks to your Favorite list - you'll be able to use this list to help plan any future camping trips.
-If you decide that this park isn't for you, you'll also have the ability to delete the park from your Favorite List.

 ## Usage
 Link to deployed application: https://happy-camper12345.herokuapp.com/

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative file path, add it to your README using the following syntax:
+Once you click on the link above you will be whisked away to our home page.
+On the home page you have the ability to browse camp sites by state.
+You also have the ability to click on the reservation button and it will take you to the reservation page for that park.
+Once there you can book the dates that work for you.

+If you are still in a research phase you have the ability to create a user/ login and save your parks to your favorite campground list - You can then look at the various amenities and choose your campgrounds for your ultimate trip.
+If you decide that the campground you chose isn't for you, you have the ability to delete the campground from your favorite list and it will no longer be an option.

+Have fun exploring and Happy Camping!!!

 ![alt text](assets/images/screenshot.png)